GLP-1 Companion · Guides

 Combined approach

-Because inulin and psyllium work through different mechanisms (prebiotic fermentation vs. gel-forming bulk), they can be used together.
+Because these fibers work through different mechanisms (gel-forming bulk vs. bacterial fermentation vs. moderate fermentation), they can be used together.
 A practical combined protocol:

 Start with psyllium (5-7g daily) for immediate constipation relief.
-After 1-2 weeks, begin adding inulin at the gradual protocol above while maintaining the psyllium dose.
-Once inulin reaches the full 12g/day dose, you can optionally reduce psyllium to 3-5g or discontinue based on your response.
+After 1-2 weeks, begin adding a fermentable fiber (inulin or PHGG) at the gradual protocol above while maintaining the psyllium dose.
+Once the fermentable fiber reaches its full dose, you can optionally reduce psyllium to 3-5g or maintain both based on your response.

 If you take injectable GLP-1 medications (the weekly injection), timing is straightforward.
 Take your fiber supplement at any consistent time of day that works for your routine.

-If you take or plan to take oral semaglutide (the new oral Wegovy pill, approved in the US in January 2026 and expected in the EU in late 2026-2027), timing becomes more complex.
+If you take or plan to take oral semaglutide (the oral Wegovy formulation, approved in the US in January 2026 and expected in the EU in late 2026-2027), timing becomes more complex.

 Oral semaglutide requires a 30-minute empty-stomach fasting period after taking the pill.
-During this window, you cannot eat, drink anything other than plain water (up to 120ml), or take other supplements.5
+During this window, you cannot eat, drink anything other than plain water (up to 120ml), or take other supplements.6

 The solution: Take your fiber supplement after the 30-minute fasting window, alongside or just before your first meal.
 Or take fiber in the evening instead of the morning.
 The key is consistency, not a specific time of day.